The best VR games

 When you're still, so is time – giving you a chance to scan your surroundings and plot your next move, as would-be assassins charge towards you.
 As soon as you reach for your weapon, though, time will speed up accordingly, so you'll need to move efficiently, with good aim and a precise game plan.

-Perhaps VR's most immersive gaming world so far, story-based Arizona Sunshine drops you into the zombie apocalypse.
+One of VR's immersive gaming worlds in 2016, story-based Arizona Sunshine drops you into the zombie apocalypse.
 There you'll need to scavenge ammo and refine your aim to make it through the world and find fellow survivors.

 Has this genre been beaten into the ground?
 You bet your hot-wired Winnebago, it has.
-But teleporting through the world with the HTC Vive's 360-degree, room-scale VR casts a fresh gaze on the overused fictional setting.
+But teleporting through the world with 360-degree tracking casts a fresh gaze on the overused fictional setting.

 If you put Naughty Dog's Uncharted series in VR and added a touch of the Scarecrow nightmare scenes from the Batman: Arkham series, you'd have Rift exclusive Edge of Nowhere.
 It's AAA, console-style gaming in virtual reality.